How to Close Estate Affairs

 Avoid Costly Mistakes By Doing These Things Right Away

 Losing a spouse or loved one is challenging.
-You must handle volumes of paperwork and phone calls.
+You must handle volumes of paperwork and phone calls, and dealing with a home.
 You have to figure out how to handle financial affairs, creditors, memberships, bills, family, etc. It can be flat-out overwhelming.
 I caught up with Tisha Diffie, founder of After the Fact – Final Affairs, LLC to find out what an executor or personal representative needs to do to handle things correctly after the loss of a loved one.

 Tisha founded her business after the death of her father as she herself became overwhelmed when handling his estate.
 She saw how easy it can be for survivors to make costly mistakes.
 Tisha provided the following tips to help a surviving spouse or heir get things in order.